Dmitrii Usynin

 Biography

-I am a PhD student at the Joint Academy of Doctoral Studies (JADS) launched between Imperial College London and Technical University of Munich.
-My research interests lie on the intersection of collaborative machine learning (CML) and trustworthy artificial intelligence (TAI).
-In particular, I am interested in topics such as privacy-preserving machine learning (PPML), attacks on CML, adversarial robustness, federated learning and memorisation in ML.
-Additionally, I am interested in applications of my research in the domain of collaborative biomedical imaging.
+I am a Senior Privacy Researcher at Huawei Reserach, working on privacy, security and robustness of AI agents and LLMs.
+Previously I obtained my PhD at the Joint Academy of Doctoral Studies (JADS) launched between Imperial College London and Technical University of Munich.
+During my PhD I worked on topics such as privacy-preserving machine learning, attacks on collaborative machine learning, adversarial robustness, federated learning and memorisation in ML.

 Interests